shreyashsaitwal/recast/README.md

     recast --input you_app.aia
     ```
    (Here, `you_app.aia` is the name of your AIA file)
 4. And there you go!
-All the extensions in your AIA are now recasted and can be found in the same directory with
+All the extensions in your AIA are now recasted, and the new AIA can be found in the same directory with
    name `your_app_x.aia`.

 > **Note:**